World government: In media

 World government for Earth is frequently featured in fiction, particularly within the science fiction genre; well-known examples include the "World State" in Aldous Huxley's Brave New World, the "Dictatorship of the Air" in H. G. Wells' The Shape of Things to Come, the United Nations in James S. A Corey's The Expanse, and United Earth (amongst other planetary sovereignties and even larger polities) in the Star Trek franchise.
-This concept also applies to other genres, while not as commonly, including well-known examples such as One Piece.
+The theme is also featured in Christian right (particularly evangelical) apocalyptic media, such as the A Thief in the Night film series, the book The Late Great Planet Earth, Pat Robertson's book The New World Order, and the Left Behind book series.
+This concept also applies to other genres, while not as commonly, including well-known examples such as One Piece and Futurama.